d-rowe/ArtistMap/README.md

 ## Running

-`yarn start` will start both the react app and express API server.
+`yarn dev` will start both the react app and express API server.
 Alternatively, you can run the react app with `yarn client` and the express API server with `yarn server`.

 ---